 or email: firstname.lastname@example.org

-SUWRC seeks to attract athletic university students to join its elite and development programs.
-While rowing experience is not necessary, commitment is required as rowing is a year round sport with athletes training most days at 5:30 on the water and doing gym work, cycling and other land training.
+SUWRC seeks to attract athletic university students to join its elite, development and club level rowing programs.
+While rowing experience is not necessary, commitment is required as rowing is a year round sport with a large technical element.
+Additionally, a lot of training is in crew boats.

 SUWRC also has a masters (over 27 years) program taking in graduates and staff of the University.
 A good number of our masters oarswomen rowed with the Club as students and former rowers are always welcome to come back and join us.

 Keen to find out more about the Women's Rowing Club?